Priyanshu88/Pan-Card-Tampering-Detection/README.md

 ## :construction: Conclusion

-In this project, we compared the accuracy of five different machine learning models as well as hypertuning parameters for predicting diabetes based on various health criteria.
-We found that Support Vector Machine was the most accurate model, with an accuracy of 83.12%.
-The above results also tells that Logistic Regression and Decision Tree are also performing good and hypertuing on Logistic Regression increases its accuracy around 2%.
-This project could be further improved by testing additional models and/or including additional health criteria in the dataset.
+In this project, we understood the application of Structural Similarity Index in computer vision for detecting fake id's and shown the contours and threshold on the tampered and original image, also verfied the images with gray scaling.
+This project could be further applied to tackle the id's large industry dataset for making a tool to verify the employees id.

 ## :triangular_flag_on_post: Deployment